Pseudomonas syringae and frost damage in fruit trees

 How to outrun bacteria

 To prevent extreme damage from Pseudomonas syringae, it is absolutely necessary to monitor your orchard closely when it's freezing or about to freeze.
-It is advisable to protect your fruit trees from frost with heat or other methods to prevent P. syringae from damaging your trees and ruining your harvest.
+It is advisable to protect your fruit trees and blossoms against frost with heat or other methods to prevent P. syringae from damaging your trees and ruining your harvest.
 By monitoring and registering the temperature, you can follow up when frost damage may have occurred.
-This puts you at an advantage as you'll directly be able to know when to treat your trees.
+This puts you at an advantage as you'll immediately be able to know when to treat your trees.
 Immediate treatment (within 24-36 hours) helps reduce fruit loss.

-It would be wise to install a warning system that is based on temperature and moisture (by using temperature sensors, rain sensors and leaf wetness sensors).
-This system can predict blossom blast as it sends out a warning when the conditions for blossom blast are met (a temperature warning and a wetness warning).
+It would be wise to install a frost monitoring system that is based on temperature and moisture (by using temperature sensors, rain sensors and leaf wetness sensors).
+This system can help you predict blossom blast as it sends out a warning when the conditions for blossom blast are met (a temperature warning and a wetness warning).
 Again, immediate antibacterial treatment proves to significantly reduce damage.

 Reporter is such a versatile monitoring system that lets you monitor and register the temperature in your orchard.
 No matter how remote the location, Reporter works.
 Its power is supplied by its own solar panel and the internet connection is established through the GSM network.
 Reporter sends its data to the cloud, where you'll be able to review it.
-Furthermore, Reporter lets you set aforementioned alarm thresholds.
-When reached you will receive an alarm notification, making you aware of what's wrong.
+Furthermore, Reporter lets you set the previously mentioned alarm thresholds.
+When those are reached you will receive an alarm notification through your phone by text or voice call, or via email.

 • Temperature